thinkloop/coding-challenge-video/README.md

 2. **Components**: Contain the app views in the form of React components.
 Decoupled from the rest of the app.
 Have no knowledge of models.

 3. **Events**: The glue that connects models and components.
-Events are broadcast from views, and responded to by listeners that effect changes in models, which in turn re-render the components with new data.
+Events are broadcast from views, and responded to by listeners that effect changes to models, which in turn re-render the components to update the views.

 ### Features